zeeshan-akram/FIFA-2019-Players-Value-Predictions/README.md

 ##### Final model selected result:
 I choosed XGB model and made predictions on test data with learning rate = 0.5.<br>
 **Test Result:**  0.0049
+## Productionization
+In this step I built a flask API endpoint.
+The API endpoint takes list of values of different football player features and return estimated player value.